 I’m really happy to share a wonderful guest post by Gunasekaran Veerapillai.
 He is working as a competency Head in Wipro Technologies Testing Services.

-Gunasekaran has covered an interesting transformation of automation industry – How it was few years ago and where is it heading now.
-He has also answered one core question whether we need dedicated automation experts to do the test automation or the normal testers can do automation also?
+Gunasekaran has covered an interesting transformation of the Automation industry – How it was a few years ago and where is it heading now.
+He has also answered one core question: “ Whether we need dedicated automation experts to do the test automation or the normal testers can do automation also?”

 So please enjoy and take it away Gunasekaran!